Counseling & Member Care Seminar

 Who May Apply

-This seminar is for member care workers, counselors, human resource workers, administrators and leaders, pastors, and educators.
-The sessions include a broad range of stimulating topics on theological foundations of member care, counseling, personal growth, and current issues that apply to anyone in a pastoral, counseling, training, member care, or leadership role.
-The seminar provides a rich opportunity to grow personally as well as professionally through education and training, elective workshops, networking, and private and confidential consultation and counseling with staff.
+This seminar is for member care providers, team leaders, administrators, and counselors – anyone caring for people or personnel on field or hoping to begin or improve a structure of caring.
+The sessions include a broad range of stimulating topics on theological foundations of member care, counseling, personal growth, and current issues that apply to anyone in a counseling, training, member care, or leadership role.
+The seminar provides a rich opportunity to grow personally as well as professionally through education and training, elective workshops, networking, and confidential consultation and counseling with staff.

 We highly recommend that married couples attend the conference together to maximize the benefits for them personally, in marriage, and in ministry.
 Much may be lost when only one partner attends since he or she will learn and grow in ways that his or her spouse may not understand and will not have experienced.
 Regrettably, we are unable to provide childcare.